Celebrate Canada Day 2016

-Celebrate Canada’s 148th birthday in Edmonton by joining in on some of the many fun family events taking place around the city.
-End the day by watching a dynamic display of light and music on Edmonton's historic High Level Bridge, followed by a spectacular Canada Day fireworks finale in the river valley.
+Celebrate Canada’s 149th birthday in Edmonton by joining in on some of the many fun family events taking place around the city.
+End the day by watching the spectacular Canada Day fireworks finale in the river valley.

 Canada Day Fireworks Finale